skydoves/Orchestra/README.md

 </p>

 <p align="center">
-🎺 A collection of Jetpack Compose compatible libraries for Balloon, ColorPickerView, PowerSpinner.
+🎺 A collection of Jetpack Compose libraries, which are compatible with custom views for Android.
 </p>
 <p align="center">
 <img src="https://user-images.githubusercontent.com/24237865/61194943-f9d70380-a6ff-11e9-807f-ba1ca8126f8a.gif" width="32%"/>